DEPARTMENTS & OFFICES >

-126.96.36.199 If an employee is promoted to a position in a higher salary level, he/she may be recommended for an increase of up to 10% of their current salary, based on the budgeted amount for the position, market forces, internal equity, and the approval of the Human Resources Department.
-Increases above 10% will require approval by the vice president of the appropriate area.
+126.96.36.199 If an employee is promoted to a position with a higher salary range, he/she may be recommended for an increase of their current salary, based on the budgeted amount for the position, market forces, internal equity, and the approval of the Human Resources Department.

 188.8.131.52 If an employee elects to accept a position in a lower salary level, that employee's pay may be adjusted accordingly.
 Primary factors that will be considered are employees in that salary level with similar experience and the salary of the employee's previous position.

-184.108.40.206 If an employee is demoted to a position in a lower salary level, the employee's salary may be adjusted accordingly and may be "red circled" (red circled is when an employee's salary is frozen until the salaries for the position exceeds the frozen salary).
+184.108.40.206 If an employee accepts a position in a lower salary level, the employee's salary may be adjusted accordingly.

 3.8 Selecting Process/Offer of Position - In selecting the best candidate for a position vacancy, job related skills (ability) and applicable work experience will be primary factors.
 Internal applicants may be given priority over external applicants with relatively equal qualifications.
 However, the University reserves the right to recruit and hire qualified external candidates.